 However, it is important to note that the early national parks, including Banff, had an exclusionary policy that prohibited First Nations people from using their traditional lands within the new parks.

 Map of the national parks in Canada: To help visitors plan their trip to Canada’s national parks, we have published a Google map that shows the locations of all the national parks in the country.
 This map allows visitors to see exactly where each park is located and what attractions and activities are available in the area.
 Whether you are interested in hiking, fishing, or simply taking in the country’s stunning natural beauty, our map makes it easy to find the perfect national park for your next adventure.

-A national park in Canada is a protected area established and governed by federal legislation with the goal of preserving the country’s natural heritage.
+A national park in Canada is a protected area established and governed by federal legislation to preserve the country’s natural heritage.
 Each national park is designated to represent a significant natural region as identified in the National Parks System Plan.
-These parks offer visitors the opportunity to experience and appreciate Canada’s diverse and unique landscapes, including mountains, forests, lakes, and coastlines.
+These parks allow visitors to experience and appreciate Canada’s diverse and unique landscapes, including mountains, forests, lakes, and coastlines.

 National park reserves

 A national park reserve in Canada is an area that has been designated to become a national park.
 Still, the final boundaries and other terms of the park will only be established upon the resolution of an unresolved land claim.
 Indigenous peoples may continue to use the land for traditional hunting, fishing, and trapping purposes while the land claim is being negotiated between the federal and Indigenous governments.
 Once the land claim has been resolved, the national park reserve can be formally established and brought under the jurisdiction of the Canadian National Parks Act, which provides the same protections as those for regular national parks.